feldtsen/e-com/README.md

 # e-com
 Work in progress.

-The goal of this application is to learn more about
+The goal is to learn more about
   * Hooks
   * Context API
   * React Lazy